felipeabajo/Encuentraprof.es/README.md

 - Model: Create a class with the required info.
 28. TestToastMessage deleted.
 29. Get ready Personal Information valid for Users and Teachers.
 Add Personal Information to Navigation.
 Hide SfIcon (intended for teachers since it talks about publicProfiles).
+30. UI for deleting account created in settings.